Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

-To assure the quality of ENERGY STAR certified H/ERVs, the following quality assurance requirements must be met for an H/ERV to be ENERGY STAR certified:
+To assure quality, the following requirement must be met for an ENERGY STAR certified H/ERV:

 Warranty: Participant shall provide a minimum one-year warranty.

-- How to properly seal the openings to the exterior of the thermal envelope of the building with caulk or other similar material to inhibit air leakage.
+- Proper sealing instructions for openings to the exterior of the thermal envelope of the building that includes caulk or other similar material to inhibit air leakage.

 - Recommended ductwork installation including type, impact of elbows, terminations, sealants, and lengths that will minimize static pressure losses and promote adequate airflow.

 - Proper installation of vibration deadening materials such as short pieces of flexible duct.

 - Proper installation of thermal insulation and connecting ducts to minimize heat loss and gain.

 Brand owners must include the following information on the product model, in product model literature, and on the brand owner’s website: